bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/card.md

 ### Card column groups

-Cards can be organized into Masonry-like columns with by wrapping them in a `<BCardGroup>` with the prop `columns` set.
+Cards can be organized into Masonry-like columns with by wrapping them in a `BCardGroup` with the prop `columns` set.
 Cards are built with CSS column properties instead of flexbox for easier alignment.
 Cards are ordered from top to bottom and left to right.

 Heads up!
 Your mileage with card columns may vary.
-To prevent cards breaking across columns, we must set them to display: inline-block as column-break-inside: avoid isn't a bulletproof solution yet.
+To prevent cards breaking across columns, we must set them to display: inline-block as column-break-inside: avoid is not a bulletproof solution yet.

 <HighlightCard>
   <BCardGroup columns>